 Canada Lynx Facts and Information

-The following links will take you to websites with well researched and authoritative information on the Canada Lynx:
+The following websites have well researched and authoritative information on the Canada Lynx:

 - Canada Lynx Status and Distribution Map - IUCN Red List

-- Canada Lynx Detailed Information and Academic Reference List - IUCN Cat Specialist Group
+- Canada Lynx Detailed Information - IUCN Cat Specialist Group